moritzschaefer/covid19-screens/README.md

 - experiments/ contains per-author data for individual CRISPR experiments
 - analysis/ contains code used for the integrative analysis as shown/described in the paper
+- nginx-certbot contains the server infrastructure.
+Just run docker-compose up to get up the server

 ## Contribute